qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 ### Quick Recap: Multitenant Workloads

 Before we dive into the specifics of our optimizations, let's first go over Multitenancy.
-This is one of our most significant features, [best used for at scaling and data isolation](https://qdrant.tech/articles/multitenancy/).
+This is one of our most significant features, [best used for scaling and data isolation](https://qdrant.tech/articles/multitenancy/).

 If you’re using Qdrant to manage data for multiple users, regions, or workspaces (tenants), we suggest setting up a [multitenant environment](/documentation/guides/multiple-partitions/).
 This approach keeps all tenant data in a single global collection, with points separated and isolated by their payload.